cedalo/streamsheets-documentation/source/functions/streamsheet/json.rst

      - Result
      - Comment
    * - =JSON(B6:C8)
-     - { JSON Object }
+     - { JSON }
-     - This is the representation of a cell filled with a JSON Object.
+     - This is the representation of a cell filled with JSON data.
    * - =JSON(B6:C8, TRUE)
      - {"values":{"temperature":16918,"CO2":49}}
-     - The textual representation of resulting JSON Object.
+     - The textual representation of resulting JSON data.
    * - =JSON(C4) with following text in C4: {"values":{"temperature":16918,"CO2":49}}
-     - { JSON Object }
+     - { JSON }
-     - This is the representation of a cell filled with a JSON Object.
+     - This is the representation of a cell filled with JSON data.
    * - =FEEDINBOX(B11,"S1") with B11 JSON(B6:C8)
      - In Streamsheet S1 the Inbox will be filled with the JSON gathered by B11
      - |JSON|